Snowfork/snowbridge/ethereum/README.md

 ```
 5: NOTE: if the produced `./test/fixtures/beefy-relay-basic.json` doesn't contain a `params.leaf` field, repeat all the steps again.

-Steps for updating the fixture data for the basic channel:
+Steps for updating the fixture data for the incentivized channel:
 1. Grep for `Sent transaction IncentivizedInboundChannel.submit` in `parachain-relay.json`
 2. Copy that log line into `./test/fixtures/parachain-relay-incentivized.json`
 3. In that file, take the `beefyBlock` field (a hash) and use polkadot.js explorer to find the corresponding block number.